-In our first year of providing this opportunity, we funded several faculty colleagues who developed exciting curricular projects.
-Their reflections on the curricular design experience and their syllabi are on the Humanities Engage website.
+In our two years of providing this opportunity, we funded six faculty colleagues across five disciplines who developed exciting curricular projects.
+For their reflections on the curricular design experience and their syllabi, please see the Faculty Summer Stipends for Curricular Innovation page of the Humanities Engage website.

 Applicants must not be employed in any way in the summer term for which they are applying.
 Faculty members who have contractual obligations, including monies advanced for writing, or those engaged in traditionally compensated Third Term teaching or administrative assignments, or holding other University or sponsored research summer salary support, are not eligible.
 Faculty may not hold a Summer Stipend for Curricular Innovation and a Summer Term Research Stipend for Untenured Faculty in the same summer.

 Applicants should submit the following materials, in this order, in a single .pdf attached to an email to email@example.com by February 15, 2022:

 - Outline of the proposed course: please explain how it addresses core tenets of the curricular change agenda of Humanities Engage, detail target audience and engagement plan, proposed public humanities and/or digital humanities content and methods, Intended Learning Outcomes, and prospective assignments; detail the work plan for two summer months (incl. any site visits or pedagogy workshops, virtual or in-person depending on public health guidance and university posture and in conformity with University standards and guidelines, etc.) (2 pages max.)

 - Bibliography (1 page)